Biden White House strategy for impeachment inquiry: Dismiss. Compartmentalize. Scold. Fundraise.

 “The Biden White House has begun to speak forcefully to rebut the misinformation and false innuendo that is the only basis Speaker McCarthy and House leaders can express as the basis of a House inquiry.”

-Andrew Jackson was the other president impeached.
+Andrew Johnson was the other president impeached.
 Trump is the only president to face it twice — acquitted both times — and he is the first to face criminal charges in four separate indictments, including for trying to overturn the 2020 election he lost to Biden.

 Rep. Ted Lieu, a top Democrat, said Wednesday there are no similarities between the Democratic impeachments of Trump and the Republicans’ pursuit of Biden.

 “We had mountains of evidence,” he said.
-“That’s why articles of impeachment … were passed. and that’s why we had a bipartisan vote of U.S. senators to convict Donald Trump.”
+“That’s why articles of impeachment … were passed, and that’s why we had a bipartisan vote of U.S. senators to convict Donald Trump.”
 Lieu added that while the Democratic majority didn’t ultimately have enough support to remove Trump from office, they were able to get a handful of members from the other side to join them.

 McCarthy said that House investigations so far “paint a picture of a culture of corruption” around the Biden family as Republicans probe the business dealings of Hunter Biden from before the Democratic president took office.